AhmedGodaa/Kubernetes/README.md

 ### Kafka Main Concepts

-#### Topic

-A topic is a logical channel for organizing and categorizing messages,
+**Topic** : A topic is a logical channel for organizing and categorizing messages,

-#### Producers

-Write messages to topics, and consumers read messages from topics
+**Producers**: Write messages to topics, and consumers read messages from topics

-#### Consumer

-Consumers are applications or processes that subscribe to Kafka topics and retrieve records from them.
+**Consumer**: Consumers are applications or processes that subscribe to Kafka topics and retrieve records from them.

-#### Partition

-Each topic can be divided into multiple partitions.
+**Partition**: Each topic can be divided into multiple partitions.

-#### Broker

-Brokers are individual Kafka server instances that store and manage topic data.
+**Broker**: Brokers are individual Kafka server instances that store and manage topic data.

-#### Consumer Group

-Set of consumers that work together to consume data from one or more topics.
+**Consumer Group**: Set of consumers that work together to consume data from one or more topics.
 Kafka ensures that each partition of a topic is consumed by only one consumer within a group.
 This allows to scale consumption horizontally by adding more consumers to a group.